theptin/Thamnophis_Venom/README.md

 Repository including Duvernoy's gland transcriptomes from Thamnophis sp.

-These transcriptomes are fromm the Duvernoy's gland (venom gland) of 16 species of Thamnophis.
+These annotated transcriptomes are from the Duvernoy's gland (venom gland) of 16 species of Thamnophis.
+You can also access unannotated transcriptomes at ...

-Additionally, this repository includes any published code required to generate these transcriptomes.
+Published in ....